freqtrade/freqtrade/docs/utils.md

   -h, --help            show this help message and exit --best                Select only best epochs.
   --profitable          Select only profitable epochs.
+  --min-trades INT      Select epochs with more than INT trades.
+  --max-trades INT      Select epochs with less than INT trades.
   --min-avg-time FLOAT  Select epochs on above average time.
   --max-avg-time FLOAT  Select epochs on under average time.
   --min-avg-profit FLOAT